Healthcare in Israel: Uninsured populations

 A notable achievement of the National Health Insurance Law in 1995 was that practically all the Israeli population was insured and thus entitled to the services included in the 'health basket'.
 Nevertheless, as of 2016, there are roughly 250,000 non-tourists that stay in Israel for long periods that are not entitled to the benefits of the National Health Insurance Law.
 About 100,000 of them are foreign workers who entered Israel legally and have a mandatory private health insurance that is paid by their employer.
 Another 100,000 are people who entered Israel legally (as tourists or as foreign workers) but became illegal residents after overstaying their visas.
 The remaining 50,000 are work immigrants, asylum seekers and refugees, mainly from Eritrea and Sudan, who entered Israel illegally through the Egyptian border (prior to the construction of the Egypt–Israel barrier).
 For those illegal residents that are working full-time, there is a mandatory health insurance by the employer.
 This insurance is limited as it is dependent on the continued work and payments subtracted from salary, thus becoming ineffective and practically expires as the insured becomes unemployed from health reasons.
+Additionally, asylum seekers under 18 or over 60 who are not slated for deportation are entitled to purchase health insurance.

 For the 'illegal residents' that don't have effective health insurance and are protected from deportation to their countries of origin (because of the ongoing conflicts or forced recruitment), a few services were developed either by the Israel Ministry of Health or by local NGOs and international aid organizations.
 The most important services include free access to Emergency Rooms and hospitalization services when needed for urgent care, primary care clinics, and a psychiatric clinic.
 There is a Public Health Clinic in Tel Aviv jointly run by the Terem organization and the Israeli Health Ministry which provides emergency care, specialist services in a number of fields, and dental care to people who do not qualify for coverage under the National Health Insurance Law and have no other source of coverage, aside from tourists.
 Eritrean and Sudanese asylum seekers make up a large part of its client base.